|

 Geographical situation

-The total surface area of Belgium is 30,513 sq.
+The total surface area of Belgium is

-kms., the population is 10,200,000, making an
+30,513 sq. kms., the population is

-average population density of 334 inhabitants per
+density of 334 inhabitants per sq. km.

-It is situated to the north of France, to the west
+It is situated to the north of France, to

-Netherlands and on its east coast is the North Sea
+south of the Netherlands and on its east

-(with the towns of la Panne, Ostende, Blankenberg
+la Panne, Ostende, Blankenberg and

-and Zeebrugge).
+Zeebrugge).

 Follow